Sea level rise and coastal adaptation

 Nearest train station: Forlì Station (20 min. far from Bertinoro by car)

-Given that most of the students will arrive in Bologna – especially from abroad – the school will organize a shuttle who will bring students from Bologna to Bertinoro.
+Most of the participants will arrive in Bologna, so the school will organize a shuttle to bring participants from Bologna to Bertinoro.
 More details will be given to the selected candidate.

-The school offer a limited financial assistance, based on the applicant’s needs.
+The school offer limited financial assistance based on the applicant’s needs.
 It will cover accommodation expenses in Bertinoro.
 If interested, please specify it in the application form in the dedicated section.
 You can also leave a statement (max 200 words) explaining why you should benefit from this assistance.

 The assistance WILL NOT cover travel costs.